pragmint/open-practices/practices/implement-a-documentation-search-engine.md

 ## When to Experiment

 - You are a new developer and you need to learn how to find accurate, updated documentation so you can onboard quickly without constantly interrupting mentors.
-- You are a *A engineer and you need to ensure you have quick access to system knowledge to avoid wasting time sifting through multiple systems during testing.
+- You are a an engineer and you need to ensure you have quick access to system knowledge to avoid wasting time sifting through multiple systems during testing.
 - You are a product owner or developer and you need access to complete and up-to-date requirements to produce quality tickets and avoid downstream rejections.
 - You are a senior engineer and you need to ensure that specialized knowledge is accessible to the wider team so you can reduce interruptions and boost team autonomy.